-- 1.1 Brooke Weston Trust commits to providing a broad and balanced education to all children, giving them opportunities to prepare themselves for a complex, changing world beyond school, to be able to develop core values to make good choices and to access cultural capital in order that they can make a positive contribution to society. - 1.2 Brooke Weston Trust adheres to the requirement of the Education Act 2002 which stipulates that provision of Religious Education (RE) is made available for all registered students.
-Religious Education forms part of each academy's curriculum policy.

-2. Who does this policy apply to?
+REV IEWED): JUNE 2023 NEXT REVIEW: JUNE 2026 1.
+Polic icy Statement 1.1 1.1 Brooke Weston Trust commits to providing a broad and balanced education to all children, giving the opportunities to prepare themselves for a complex, changing world beyond school, to be able to deve core values to make good choices and to access cultural capital in order that they can make a positive contribution to society.
+1.2 provision of Veston Trust adheres to the requirement of the Education Act 2002 which stipulates that of Religious Education (RE) is made available for all registered students.
+Religious Education rt of each academy's curriculum policy.
+2. Who does this po licy apply to?
 2.1 All students attending Brooke Weston Trust schools.
 3. Who is responsible for implementing and reviewing this policy?

-3.1 The implementation of this policy will monitored by each Academy's Senior Leadership Team and governors and remain under review by The Brooke Weston Trust.

-4. What are the principles behind this policy?

-- 4.1 Provoke challenging questions about the meaning and purpose of life, beliefs, the self, issues of right and wrong, and what it means to be human.
-It develops students' knowledge and understanding of Christianity, other principal religions, and religious traditions that examine these questions, fostering personal reflection and spiritual development. - 4.2 Encourage students to explore their own beliefs (whether they are religious or non-religious), in the light of what they learn, as they examine issues of religious belief and faith and how these impact on personal, institutional and social ethics; and to express their responses.
-This also builds resilience to anti-democratic or extremist narratives. - 4.3 Enable pupils to build their sense of identity and belonging, which helps them flourish within their communities and as citizens in a diverse society. - 4.4 Teach pupils to develop respect for others, including people with different faiths and beliefs, and helps to challenge prejudice. - 4.5 Prompt pupils to consider their responsibilities to themselves and to others, and to explore how they might contribute to their communities and to wider society.
-It encourages empathy, generosity and compassion. - 4.6 Develop a sense of awareness and wonder and mystery. - 4.7 Reference will be made to Religious education in English schools: Non-statutory guidance, 2010 in the provision of RE to all Brooke Weston Trust students.
+3.1 • entation of this policy will monitored by each Academy's Senior Leadership Team and nd remain under review by The Brooke Weston Trust.
+4. Wha t are the prin are the principles behind this policy?
+4.1 wrong, and Christianity, llenging questions about the meaning and purpose of life, beliefs, the self, issues of right and what it means to be human.
+It develops students' knowledge and understanding of other principal religions, and religious traditions that examine these questions, fostering lection and spiritual development.
+4.2 of what they personal, in: tudents to explore their own beliefs (whether they are religious or non-religious), in the light y learn, as they examine issues of religious belief and faith and how these impact on stitutional and social ethics; and to express their responses.
+This also builds resilience to anti- or extremist narratives.
+4.3 ls to build their sense of identity and belonging, which helps them flourish within their s and as citizens in a diverse society.
+4.4 Teach pupils to challenge s to develop respect for others, including people with different faiths and beliefs, and helps prejudice.
+4.5 ils to consider their responsibilities to themselves and to others, and to explore how they bute to their communities and to wider society.
+It encourages empathy, generosity and .
+4.6 Develop a se ense of awareness and wonder and mystery.
+4.7 vill be made to Religious education in English schools: Non-statutory guidance, 2010 in the RE to all Brooke Weston Trust students.
+5. Proc ocedures